Ramstein summit fails to agree Leopard tanks deal for Ukraine | Politics

 Ramstein summit fails to agree Leopard tanks deal for Ukraine

-He said that Germany would start preparing tanks so they were ready to go if allies did agree to send them.
-It was unclear if any country other than Germany opposes the move.
-Ahead of the meeting, proponents of sending tanks had hoped that recent moves such as Britain's decision to send 14 of its main battle attacks would open the door for Germany to make similar moves.
+He said Germany would start preparing tanks so they were ready to go if allies did agree to send them.
+It was unclear whether any country other than Germany opposes the move.
+Ahead of the meeting, proponents of sending tanks had hoped that recent moves such as Britain's decision to send 14 of its main battle tanks would open the door for Germany to make similar moves.

+U.S. Defence Secretary Lloyd Austin said Ukraine was well-equipped even without the Leopards.
+The United States announced a new package of $2.5 billion in military aid ahead of Friday's talks, including Stryker armoured personnel carriers and more Bradley fighting vehicles.
+"Ukraine is not dependent on a single platform," Austin told a news conference at Ramstein.

+At the White House, National Security Council spokesperson John Kirby denied there was any "arm-twisting" of Germany.
+"These are sovereign decisions.
+We respect them," Kirby said.

 Since the start of the war, Scholz's government has repeatedly expressed caution about sending Kyiv progressively more advanced weapons systems before eventually sending them anyway.
 Ahead of the meeting, Polish and Lithuanian officials implied several countries might announce deliveries of tanks even without the German re-export permission they legally need, though there was no sign of this on Friday evening.